SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 by providing them as arguments to the attribute when you apply it to a property.
 You can use assignment and attribute arguments in the same property declaration.
-For example, ``SomeWrapper`` in the code below defines initializers in all three of these categories.
+For example, ``SomeWrapper`` in the code below defines initializers that illustrate the behaviors listed above.

 .. testcode:: propertyWrapper
     :compile: true